RPGReki/bucharest2023.netlify.app/site/index.md

   </fieldset>
 </form>

-{% comment %}
+{% endcomment %}

 {:.h1.text-danger}
 Registration closed.
-Please use our [contact form](/en/contact/) to message us and to be placed on the waiting list.{% endcomment %}
+Please use our [contact form](/en/contact/) to message us and to be placed on the waiting list.

 {:.mt-3}
 ## Venue